Commonwealth of the Philippines: World War II

-Japan launched a surprise attack on the Philippines on December 8, 1941.
+Imperial Japan launched a surprise attack on the Philippines on the morning of December 8, 1941.
 The Commonwealth government drafted the Philippine Army into the U.S. Army Forces Far East, which would resist Japanese occupation.
-Manila was declared an open city to prevent its destruction, and it was occupied by the Japanese on January 2, 1942.
-Meanwhile, battles against the Japanese continued on the Bataan Peninsula, Corregidor, and Leyte until the final surrender of United States-Philippine forces in May 1942.
+Manila was declared an open city to prevent its destruction, and occupied by the Japanese on January 2, 1942.
+Meanwhile, fighting against the Japanese continued on the Bataan Peninsula, Corregidor, and Leyte until the final surrender of joint United States-Philippine forces in May 1942.

-Quezon and Osmeña were escorted by troops from Manila to Corregidor, and later left for Australia prior to going to the U.S., where they set up a government in exile, based at the Shoreham Hotel, in Washington, D.C.
+Quezon and Osmeña were escorted by troops from Manila to Corregidor, and later evacuated to Australia prior to heading for the mainland United States, where they set up a government-in-exile headquartered at the Shoreham Hotel in Washington, D.C.
 This government participated in the Pacific War Council as well as the Declaration by United Nations.
-Quezon became ill with tuberculosis and died from it, with Osmeña succeeding him as president.
+Quezon fell ill with tuberculosis and died from it, with Osmeña succeeding him as president.

-The main general headquarters of the Philippine Commonwealth Army (PCA), located on the military station in Ermita, Manila, was closed down on December 24, 1941.
-It was taken over by the Japanese Imperial forces when these occupied the city on January 2, 1942.
-Elsewhere in the country, other military posts of the PCA in Luzon, Visayas and Mindanao engaged in military action against the Japanese.
+The main general headquarters of the Philippine Commonwealth Army (PCA), located at the military station in Ermita, Manila, was closed down on December 24, 1941.
+It was seized by Imperial Japanese Imperial troops when they occupied the capital on January 2, 1942.
+Elsewhere in the country, other military posts of the PCA in Luzon, the Visayas, and Mindanao engaged in military action against the Japanese.

-Meanwhile, the Japanese military organized a new government in the Philippines known as the Second Philippine Republic, headed by president José P. Laurel.
-This pro-Japanese government became very unpopular.
+Meanwhile, the Japanese military organized the Second Philippine Republic, headed by President José P. Laurel.
+This pro-Japanese puppet state proved very unpopular.

-Resistance to the Japanese occupation continued in the Philippines.
-This included the Hukbalahap ("People's Army Against the Japanese"), which consisted of 30,000 armed men and controlled much of Central Luzon; they attacked both the Japanese and other non-Huk guerrillas.
-Remnants of the Philippine Army, as well as unsurrendered Americans, also successfully fought the Japanese through guerrilla warfare.
-These efforts eventually liberated all but 12 of the 48 provinces.
+Resistance to Japanese occupation continued across the Philippines.
+This included the Hukbalahap (from the Tagalog acronym for "People's Army Against the Japanese"), which consisted of 30,000 armed men and controlled much of Central Luzon; they attacked both Japanese and other non-Huk guerrillas.
+Remnants of the Philippine Commonwealth Army, as well as remnant Americans, also successfully fought the Japanese through guerrilla warfare.
+These efforts eventually liberated all but 12 of the country's then 48 provinces.

-General Douglas MacArthur's army landed on Leyte on October 20, 1944, as well as the Philippine Commonwealth troops who arrived in other amphibious landings.
-The Philippine Constabulary was placed on active service with the Philippine Commonwealth Army and re-established on October 28, 1944, to June 30, 1946, during the Allied liberation to Post-World War II era.
-Fighting continued in remote corners of the Philippines until Japan's surrender in August 1945, which was signed on September 2 in Tokyo Bay.
-Estimates of Filipino war dead reached one million, and Manila was extensively damaged when Japanese marines refused to vacate the city when ordered to do so by the Japanese High Command.

-After the war in the Philippines, the Commonwealth was restored and a one-year transitional period in preparation for independence began.
-Elections followed in April 1946 with Manuel Roxas winning as the first president of the independent Republic of the Philippines and Elpidio Quirino winning as vice-president.
+General Douglas MacArthur's army landed on Leyte on October 20, 1944, as did the Philippine Commonwealth troops who arrived in other amphibious landings.
+The Philippine Constabulary was placed on active service with the Philippine Commonwealth Army and re-established from October 28, 1944, to June 30, 1946, during the Allied liberation and the post–World War II era.
+Fighting continued in remote corners of the Philippines until Japan's official surrender in August 1945, which was signed on September 2 in Tokyo Bay.
+Estimates of Filipino war dead reached one million, and Manila was extensively damaged when Japanese marines refused to vacate the city despite orders from the Japanese High Command.
+After the war in the Philippines, the Commonwealth was restored, and a one-year transitional period began in preparation for independence.
+Elections followed in April 1946, with Manuel Roxas winning as the first President of the independent Republic of the Philippines and Elpidio Quirino winning as vice-president.